It’s no secret that Madrid is one of the true gems of Europe. Here’s a guide to some of the best things to do while

 Football fans should head north to the stadium of Real Madrid, named after the club’s famous president Santiago Bernabéu.
 You can buy tickets online for matches or for a tour of the stadium.
 There’s a panoramic view of the stadium, an exhibition about the club’s history, and cabinets full of trophies.
-You can also take a look behind the scenes at the players’ dressing rooms, the press room and go out through the players’ tunnel onto the pitch to see the dugouts and technical area and pretend you’re the manager!
+You can also take a look behind the scenes at the players’ dressing rooms, go out through the players’ tunnel onto the pitch, and even pretend you’re the manager.

-Architect fans can head further down the Paseo de la Castellana to scope out Madrid’s financial centre and the city’s iconic skyscrapers, Las Cuatro Torres (the four towers) – Torre Bankia, Torre PwC, Torre Espacio and Torre de Cristal – as well as the Kio Towers and the obelisk of Plaza de Castilla.
-You’ll find exclusive stores, restaurants and hotels in this area.
+Architecture fans can head further down the Paseo de la Castellana to scope out Madrid’s financial center and the city’s iconic skyscrapers, Las Cuatro Torres (the four towers) – Torre Bankia, Torre PwC, Torre Espacio and Torre de Cristal – as well as the Kio Towers and the obelisk of Plaza de Castilla.
+You’ll find exclusive stores, restaurants, and hotels in this area.

 10. Heading home: Atocha station

-If you’re going to catch a train in Madrid, you’ll come to the Estacion de Atocha, Spain’s largest railway station.
-Come a little earlier than you need; if you’re not, the station is still worth a visit because of the beautiful tropical garden in the main hall.
+If you’re travelling to or from Madrid by train, you’ll spend some time at Estación de Atocha, Spain’s largest railway station.
+Come a little earlier than you need – the station is worth a visit because of its beautiful tropical garden in the main hall.
 There are around 7,000 plants from 260 different species; some of the palms are so tall that they almost reach the roof of the building.
 There are even ponds containing goldfish and turtles.
-Opposite the station, stop by El Brillante, as they serve up the best calamari bocadillo (rolls) in the city.
+Opposite the station, stop by El Brillante, as they serve up the best calamari bocadillos (rolls) in the city.